vargas-santiago/bloomtech-shopping-complex/project_documents/design_document_template.md

 this template for more guidance on the types of information to capture, and the level of detail to aim for.*

-## BloomTech Shopping Complex Design
+## *Project Title* Design

 ## 1. Problem Statement
-BloomTech Shopping Complex is a one-stop shop online shopping mall.
-We provide online access to all the top stores all in one place, our goal is to make online shopping as convenient and simple as possible, eliminating the burden of having to travel to a physical location.
+BloomTech Shopping Complex is a one stop shop online shopping mall.
+We provide online access to all the top stores all in one place, our goal is to make online shopping as convenient and simple as possible.

-This design document will provide clarification on how the shopping platform will work including the functionality on how our customers will interact with the site to satisfy our customers' needs.
+This design document will provide clarification on how the shopping platform will work including the functionality on how our customers will interacte with the site to satisfy our customers' needs.